abstractitptyltd/puppet-nrpe/README.md

 Defaults for vars to set if you need them.
 These are class params so use hiera or and ENC to set them up easily.
+Using nrpe class

+    $nrpe::nagios_ips
+    # comma separated list of ip addresses that can talk to this nrpe server
+    $nrpe::user = 'nrpe'
+    # user nrpe runs as
+    $nrpe::group = 'nrpe'
+    # group nrpe will run as
+    $nrpe::command_timeout = 180
+    # timeout for nrpe checks
+    $nrpe::firewall = false
+    # whether to use puppetlabs/firewall to setup the iptables rule

+Using nrpe::params class

     $nrpe::params::user = 'nrpe'
     # user nrpe runs as